NW120/crabs1/README.md

 Purpose: this takes in two points, and outputs a line between them <br>
 Dependencies: nothing <br>
 call: drawLine((1,1), (1,1) 'k') <br>
-Side effects: none <br>
+Side effects: It outputs a line to the screen for whichever points are called. <br>

-drawMap: string -> int, int
+drawMap: string -> int, int <br>
-Purpose: this takes the image name inputted and returns the size of the image as ints.
+Purpose: this takes the image name inputted and returns the size of the image as ints. <br>
-Dependencies: none
+Dependencies: none <br>
-call: drawMap("BGImage");
+call: drawMap("BGImage"); <br>
 Side effects:

 getCapt: